bitvijays/puppet-wireguard/README.md

 }
 ```

 We need to find an automatic way to submit the public keys of the client and add them to the Wireguard server.
-Also, figure out a way to assign IP address?

 ## Classes